 Once your skin is properly cleansed it will also allow you to be sure you are ready to make a proper skin assessment and be able to identify any potential skin changes or issues.

 Having a proper assessment of your skin allows you to better choose the products to include in your relaxing facial.
 For example, if you are feeling or seeing any inflammation, you might want to skip the scrub or stronger exfoliants this time.
-If you are feeling like you need a brightening boost, perhaps choose the Brightening Sheet Mask over the Anti Wrinkle Sheet Mask.

 When assessing your skin, there are a few things you should look out for.
 You will want to focus on the skin's color, temperature, texture, moisture levels, integrity, and keep an eye out for any acute inflammation, breakouts, or lesions.
 Again, think, do I need more hydration today?
 Do I have extra breakouts right now?
 These are the types of questions you will want to ask yourself as you get ready for an enjoyable facial.

 Perhaps one of the most memorable parts of a professional facial is getting your face steamed.
 While steam is an optional step, it is important to note the steam is not “opening and closing” your pores, rather softening of the skin and its natural oils for easier extraction, increasing circulation, and helping your skin better absorb your skincare products.